 Digital cruising and the baths

 There’s long been a persistent idea — and even some evidence — that cruising apps might lead to the death of bathhouses, ABSes, and sex clubs.
 “The younger generations open an app and hook up there.
 Why do they need to go to the bathhouse?”
-For much of the last 10 or 15 years, I agree that bathhouse attendance went down and was often largely those of us 40 and older.
+For much of the last 10 or 15 years, I agree that bathhouse attendance went down, and those in attendance were those of us 40 and older.
 I also agree that younger folks seemed to hook up way more often on apps than other ways.

 Then Sniffies arrived, and things are definitely changing.